Dirichlet improvability for $S$-numbers: Introduction

-Sooner or later, there has been a drive to generalize classical results in Diophantine approximation to the setting of an arbitrary number field in the context of the ring of $S$-integers.
+Sooner or later, there has been a drive to generalize classical results in Diophantine approximation to the setting of an arbitrary number field.
 The adelic successive minima theorem has been established independently by McFeat \cite{MCF} and Bombieri and Vaaler \cite{BomVa}.
 See also \cite{B, KST}, and the references therein for $S$-adic version of other foundational results of geometry of numbers.
 There seem to exist multiple versions, although with very little variance, of Dirichlet's theorem over number fields in the literature (\cite{B,H,Q,Sch1,Sch2}).
 In the recent work \cite{AlG}, Mahbub Alam and Anish Ghosh obtained several quantitative improvements to Dirichlet's theorem in number fields generalizing an weighted spiralling of approximates.
 The metric theory on manifolds in this context has germinated some time ago.
 The $S$-arithmetic version of Sprind\v{z}uk's conjecture has been proved by Kleinbock and Tomanov in \cite{KT} modifying the technique of \cite{KM}.
-Subsequently using the results of \cite{KT}, A. Mohammadi and A. Salehi Golsefidy have settled the convergence case of $S$-arithmetic Khintchine-type theorem for products of non-degenerate analytic $p$-adic manifolds in \cite{MS1} and \cite{MS2}.
-A complete inhomogeneous theory on manifolds of the same, both convergence and divergence case, is developed in the S-arithmetic setting in \cite{DG1} by Shreyasi Datta and Anish Ghosh.
+Subsequently using the results of \cite{KT}, A. Mohammadi and A. Salehi Golsefidy have settled the convergence case of $S$-arithmetic Khintchine-type theorem for $S$-adic non-degenerate analytic manifolds in \cite{MS1} and \cite{MS2}.
+An inhomogeneous theory on manifolds of the same, both convergence and divergence case, is developed in the S-arithmetic setting in \cite{DG1} by Shreyasi Datta and Anish Ghosh.
 In a later work \cite{DG2}, the authors have also proved the $p$-adic analogue of inheritance of Diophantine exponents for affine subspaces, in a stronger form indeed.
 The badly approximable vectors have also been studied extensively in number fields in several works (see \cite{EGL, KLy, AGGLy}).\\

 Since together with the euclidean and $S$-adic ones function field counterparts complete the general theory of Diophantine approximation over local fields, it is worth mentioning some of developments that took place of late in the setting of function fields.
 The reader should note that there are many interesting parallels, i.e., many results of usual euclidean Diophantine approximation also hold over function fields, however there are certain striking exceptions as well.
 For example, there is no analogue of Roth's theorem for function fields over a finite field.
 The geometry of numbers in the context of function fields was developed by K. Mahler (\cite{M}) in $1940$, and using results analogous to that of the euclidean case, one can obtain Dirichlet type theorem in positive characteristic (see \cite{GG} for an elementary proof of the most general form of Dirichlet's theorem in this setting).
 V. Sprind\v{z}uk established the positive characteristic analogue of Mahler's conjecture in \cite{Spr1}.
 We refer the reader to \cite{deM,L1} for general surveys and to \cite{AGP,G-JNT,GG1,GR,KN,Kr1,Kr2,L2} for some of the recent developments.
 Sprind\v{z}uk's conjecture over a local field of positive characteristic was settled by Anish Ghosh in \cite{G-pos}.
 The improvability of Dirichlet's theorem has been first studied in this context by Arijit Ganguly and Anish Ghosh \cite{GG, GG1}.
 Indeed, the main result of \cite{GG} can be regarded as the function field analogue of that of one of the main results of \cite{KW1}.
 On the other hand, much to one's surprise, it has been shown in \cite[Theorem 2.4]{GG1} that the Laurent series that are Dirichlet improvable are precisely the rational functions, which is completely opposite to the euclidean scenario. \\